ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 	...
 	redux-34.pcm

 If you change the name of the ROM to anything else, you have to change each instance of "redux" in EACH file to whatever you choose the name to be.
-The track names should be the EXACT same name of the ROM, and you add a dash and the number for each track accordingly. "loz-redux-1.pcm, loz-redux-2.pcm",etc. For example, I always name my ROM like "The Legend of Zelda - A Link to the Past.smc"
+The track names should be the EXACT same name of the ROM, and you add a dash and the number for each track accordingly. "loz-redux-1.pcm, loz-redux-2.pcm",etc. For example, I always name my ROM like "The Legend of Zelda - A Link to the Past.sfc"

 	The Legend of Zelda - A Link to the Past.msu
-	The Legend of Zelda - A Link to the Past.smc     <<------This one can be .sfc or .smc, doesn't matter.
+	The Legend of Zelda - A Link to the Past.sfc     <<------Should be an SFC extension for better compatibility with other emulators.
 	The Legend of Zelda - A Link to the Past-1.pcm
 	The Legend of Zelda - A Link to the Past-2.pcm
 	...